bonn0062/GSoD/absolute_beginners.rst

 Broadcasting
 ------------

-There are times when you might want to carry out an operation between an array and a single number (also called *an operation between a vector and a scalar*).
-Your array (we'll call it "data") might, for example, contain information about distance in miles but you want to convert the information to kilometers.
+There are times when you might want to carry out an operation between an array and a single number (also called *an operation between a vector and a scalar*) or between arrays of two different sizes.
+For example, your array (we'll call it "data") might contain information about distance in miles but you want to convert the information to kilometers.
 You can perform this operation with:

 ::